covidestim/dailyFlow/README.md

 Use the `--inputUrl` CLI flag (see [Optional Flags](#optional-flags)).
 Alternatively, use the model outside the Nextflow workflow, which may be easier in some circumstances, like testing new kinds of input data.

 **How do I run the workflow using an updated or different version of the model?
-Or a new version of the `webworker` container**
+Or a new version of the `webworker` container?**

 For running a custom model version, invoke the `--branch` flag when issuing the `nextflow run` command in the terminal. `<branch>` must be the name of a tag which exists on [Docker Hub](https://hub.docker.com/r/covidestim/covidestim).
 If there doesn't exist a container (tag) for that branch or tag, you'll need to push a new branch or tag to the GitHub remote at `covidestim/covidestim`, and then set up a rule in Docker Hub so that it auto-builds that branch or tag.
 You need special privileges to set these rules.
 You can also build a container locally, and push it to Docker Hub using `docker push`.

 For running a custom webworker container that doesn't have the `latest` tag on GitHub, you'll need to modify the `container` directives in all process definitions that list `covidestim/webworker:latest` as their container.
 To find which processes do this, run `find main.nf src/ -type f | xargs grep --color container` from the repository root.

-*Important*: For running a *new* model that is now the `HEAD` of the branch currently being used, you need to ensure that three things have happened:
+*Important*: For running a *new* model that is now the `HEAD` of the branch currently being used, you need to ensure that three things have happened, lest Nextflow run your old model version instead:

-1. The new commit successfully pushed to `covidestim/covidestim`.
+1. The new commit must have been successfully pushed to `covidestim/covidestim`.
-2. It was successfully built and tagged on Docker Hub (either autobuilt, or pushed to Docker Hub).
+2. It must have been built and tagged on Docker Hub (either autobuilt, or pushed to Docker Hub).
-3. The local registry has the container.
-Locally, run `docker pull covidestim/covidestim:TAG`, and on the cluster, run `rm -rf work/singularity`, forcing Singularity to rebuild the Docker Hub-sourced container the next time Nextflow executes.
+3. The local registry must have the container.
+Locally, just run `docker pull covidestim/covidestim:TAG`.
+On  the cluster, run `rm -rf work/singularity`, which forces Singularity to rebuild the Docker Hub-sourced container the next time Nextflow executes.

 ## File structure/Processes